beatgammit/node-coordinator/README.md

 This code converts between coordinate systems, particularly Lat/Long and USNG (MGRS).
 It is extensible, so if you can come up with an algorithm, fork and add it.
 Details for adding modules are included.
 Happy hacking!

 The algorithms and most of the code is not my own.
-I have refactored the code to be more module-friendly and I am merely maintaining the code.
+I have refactored the code to be more module-friendly and I have added a few functions.
+I mostly consider myself a maintainer of the code, but I feel I have made enough changes so I have changed the copyright notices to be in my name.
 Appropriate credits have been included in this README under `References`.

+I do not guarantee any of the algorithms to be accurate, and appropriate testing should be done before this module is relied upon for accuracy.

 This code is licensed under the MIT license.
 Please see the LICENSE file for more information.